 Feeding Your Gerberian Shepsky:

 Staying aware of the fact that Shepskies are medium-sized breeds, their growth needs to be monitored right from their puppy days.
-The reason for this is because their adulthood health and growth can be very much affected by improper nutrition (gaining excess weight) as puppies.
+The reason for this is that their adulthood health and growth can be very much affected by improper nutrition (gaining excess weight) as puppies.

 Make sure you choose a premium balanced diet made with the best quality.